How to Prepare Kava: A Step-by-Step Guide

 Enjoy Kava the Hassle-Free Way

-Preparing kava can be a nice addition to your morning routine, a soothing moment of self-care before the storm and stress of the office.
+Preparing kava can be a nice addition to your morning when you need it, a soothing moment of self-care before the storm and stress of the office.
 But not everyone looks at it that way.
 For some, heating up warm water, measuring out ingredients, and mashing up a muddy-looking mixture by hand is not a relaxing way to start the day.

 When you don’t have time to lovingly prepare your kava tea, skip the steps and still get the focus you need by taking kava in the form of a capsule or tonic.